shiltemann/recipes/_posts/2018-09-01-pork-dumplings.md

     3. Cover the pan and lower the heat: Cover the pan immediately and reduce the heat to low.
 (If your skillet doesn't have a lid, cover with a baking sheet.)
     4. Cook the dumplings for 3 to 5 minutes if fresh, or 6 to 8 minutes if frozen: When done, the wrappers will appear translucent and noodle-like; the filling will be opaque and warmed through (you can cut one open to check).
     5. Transfer to a plate and serve: Transfer the cooked dumplings to a plate and serve with soy sauce or other dipping sauce.
-    Leftover filling: Depending on how generously you filled your dumplings, you may have a little filling left over.
+    6. Leftover filling Depending on how generously you filled your dumplings, you may have a little filling left over.
 Leftover filling is fantastic formed into small meatballs or patties and fried in a skillet.
 Serve them on top of salad or stuffed into pitas.
     ---

 ![recipe prep]({{ site.baseurl }}/images/recipes/dumpling.png)